phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 32: February 8, 2019

+**Today's Progress**: It's my review week!
+Did a further review on my skills with some exercises from @moshhamedani's courses.
+I found out that taking a few steps back and then redo a coding course can be eye opening.
+I want to learn to code as good as possible not to learn as fast as possible to code.

+**Thoughts:**

 ### Day 31: February 7, 2019

 **Today's Progress**: It's my review week!
 Learned new skills to make my code cleaner and shorter.
 Feels odd to drop some of my coding habbits, but it looks much better and it improves readability!